If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 *Springtime Impressions - Stampin Up!

-The final card was created in the similar way to Card Six.
+The final card was created in the similar way to the previous card.

 Use black card to die cut the shapes with a top die cut in gold card.